 - Participate in planning of future structures for the political and democratic governance of the new and existing villages

-The Village Master Plan Group will represent the community, through the NPG, in responding to the Developers’ village master planning phase, ensuring that proper regard is given to the Neighbourhood Plan
+We’re working to respond to the Developers’ village master planning phase and – again – ensuring that proper regard is given to the Neighbourhood Plan

 AND ensure that the village masterplans:

 - Represent a village form of development, each with its own distinguishing features, so avoiding replica designs for the villages.

 - Ensure that the new Villages, through their design origination deliver the Developers and Councils commitments to a 60% sustainable modes transport methodology for all journeys from the outset.

 - Ensure that village centres are places of interaction with mixed uses, high levels of walkability and the village edges are ‘soft edges’ with high quality landscape buffers providing meaningful separation between the villages.